SEP 05 2023 Resources Ebook

 Find the right balance

 The focus should be on selecting balanced metrics that encourage integrity, teamwork, and overall business success.
-By avoiding excessive emphasis on singular metrics and instead striving for a holistic approach, your procurement team can drive positive change and add genuine value to the organization.
+By avoiding excessive emphasis on singular metrics and instead striving for a holistic approach, your procurement team can drive positive change and add genuine value to your organization.

 Procurement as the air traffic controller